aarushi-taori/SPPU_2019_SE_Comp_Object_Oriented_Programming_Practicals/README.md

 Practical 5 : Write a function template for selection sort that inputs, sorts and outputs an integer array and a float array.

+**GROUP - C**

+Practical 6 : Write C++ program using STL for sorting and searching user defined records such as personal records (Name, DOB, Telephone number etc) using vector container.